-7 Easy Ways to Boost Your Mood at Work
+8 Easy Ways to Improve Your Mood at Work

-Here are some simple tricks to upping your happiness during the work day.
+Here are some simple tricks to up your happiness and productivity during the work day.

 The good news is, there are some easy steps you can take to increase your day-to-day happiness at work.
 Some are easy to implement this very moment and some require a little planning ahead, but all are manageable no matter what your professional situation.
 So, instead of reaching for the office cookie jar for a temporary boost next time you’re feeling a little blue at your desk, try one of these proven and sustainable methods for increasing your overall level of happiness at work.